DriftwoodPalace/Hodl-Guide/hodl-guide-light/README.md

 ![Electrum 5](images/10_electrum_5.png)

 Before depositing any larger amounts, do at least one test deposit and withdrawal to make sure everything is working.
+Deposit funds by going to the "receive" tab and copy the address.
+You can confirm the address on your hardware wallet (click on the eye in the address field) if you want extra security.
+Withdraw funds by going to the "send" tab.
+Enter the information, make sure your hardware wallet is connected and click "Send".
+Confirm everything on your hardware wallet (this process can sometimes be slow).

 ## Store secret information